FOSS4GAcademy/GST102FOSS4GLabs/Module 2 Lab/QGIS 2.8/Module 2 Lab.md

 ![Counties Attribute Table](figures/Counties_Attribute_Table.png "Counties Attribute Table")

 You can see that there are 3,283 records in the table.
 What kind of attributes does this data set have?
 The Area and Perimeter fields are created as part of the file format (shapefile).
 These represent the area and perimeter of each feature in map units.
 Since this dataset is in the Geographic Coordinate System these units are in decimal degrees.
-This is a difficult unit to work with so these don’t add much information.
+This is a difficult unit to work with so these values do not provide add much information.
 The Square_Mil field at the far right is much more useful.
 This holds the area of each polygon in square miles.
 CountyP010 is an unique ID.
 Then there are fields for State abbreviation, county name and FIPS codes.

 FIPS stands for Federal Information Processing Standards.
 They are unique codes for census designations.
 Each state has a FIPS code and each county has a FIPS code.
 This data set has a column for the State_FIPS but not the county fips alone.
 The first two digits in the FIPS column are the State FIPS code.
 The last three digits in the FIPS column are the County FIPS code.
 Combining both State and County FIPS codes provides a unique ID for each county in the U.S.